unisonweb/oldblog/_posts/2016-08-12-first-distributed-roundtrip.markdown

 * The distributed programming API which lets us contact other nodes and evaluate computations there (or spawn other nodes remotely)
 * A persistent data API, which lets us trivially persist arbitrary Unison terms and look them up later

-In case you missed it, here's the persistent data API:
+In case you missed it, here's v0 of the persistent data API:

 ```Haskell
 -- Simple local, persisted key-value storage